ditjacobs/Git_Github/commands.md

 `git commit -m "meaningful msg"`: commit the file with a meaninful message explaining why/how/effects/limitations things changed.
 Commits the version/snapshot of the file in the timeline

+`git push`: push contents to Github from local repository

+`git pull`: pull contents from Github to local repository